TritonDataCenter/mdata-docs/mdata/protocol.md

 new key-value pair in the metadata store.
 If the key to create already exists, the value of the existing pair is replaced with the provided value.

-Note that in current implementations of SmartOS and SmartDataCenter, the user may not update keys in the `sdc:` namespace -- these are considered read-only to the guest instance.
+Note that in current implementations of SmartOS and Triton, the user may not update keys in the `sdc:` namespace -- these are considered read-only to the guest instance.